 Dentures are false teeth used to replace missing natural teeth.
 Unlike implants, dentures can be taken in and out of your mouth.
-Dentures are increasingly natural looking and they are becoming more and more comfortable.
-Typically made out of porcelain, porcelain dentures have many benefits:
+Dentures are a natural looking restorative dental option and they are becoming more and more comfortable.
+Dentures are often made with porcelain and have many benefits including:

 - Feel very similar to natural teeth

-Although they are often associated with those who are older, dentures are a viable option for anyone with missing teeth.
-At Park Avenue Dental, we feel that a nice, full smile is good for your health, and dentures can help your smile immensely.
+Although they are often associated with older patients, dentures are a viable option for anyone with missing teeth.
+At Park Avenue Dental, we believe that having a nice, full smile is not only good for your health but also your confidence!

 Why You Might Need Dentures

 There are several reasons someone might need dentures.
-Look out for these warning signs:
+Some of the warning signs include: